Security recommendations

 - PATs are long-lived (unless manually rotated) and, if leaked, can be misused until revoked

-- Can be difficult to maintain at scale across multiple repositories and organisations
+- They can be difficult to maintain at scale across multiple repositories and organisations.

 GitHub Apps reduce these limitations by providing a secure and scalable method for running automations.
 GitHub Apps can act independently of a user.
 Rather than creating a GitHub account, you create a GitHub App and grant the app access to the required resources.
 For authentication, the GitHub App uses a private key to generate a short-lived JSON Web Token (JWT) and installation access token.
 These can then be used to authenticate requests to the API.
 This removes the need to regularly regenerate PATs and manage non-human GitHub accounts.